1ARdotNO/ProxmoxBackupClientDocker/README.md

       - SCP_HOST=hostname
       - SCP_USER=backupuser
       - SCP_PASSWORD=secret
+      #Github repository backup
+      - GITHUB_USERNAME=johnwilliams
+      - GITHUB_TOKEN=supersecretpersonalaccesstoken
+      - GITHUB_ORG=organisation-name #optional, if set includes all repo's in org that your account has access to
+      - GITHUB_ORG_REPO_TYPE=All  #optional, options are all,private,public, defaults to all
+      - GITHUB_ORG_EXCLUDE_REPOS= reponame #optional, to exclude a repo from org level backup
+      - GITHUB_INCLUDE_WIKI=yes #optional defaults to yes, set to no to exclude wiki's
+      - GITHUB_INCLUDE_ISSUES=yes #optional defaults to yes, set to no to exclude issues
+      - GITHUB_REPOS=repo1,repo2 # optional, use if only backing up specific repo's and org is not set
       # Set encryption key for encrypted backups!
       - ENCRYPTIONKEY=/backup/root/yourkeyfile.enc #Create keyfile manually and mount the file as a volume into the container
       - PBS_ENCRYPTION_PASSWORD=secret #if the keyfile is password proteced put the password here